SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 The terms used, and - where different - the number that would be ideal, is listed above
 ### TCD0 for millis timekeeping
-Although it's the default timer on most parts that have it, it's actually a pretty lousy millis timer.
+Although it's the default timer on all tinyAVRs that have it, it's actually a pretty lousy millis timer.
 So why do we use it?
 Simply put - because it's the timer that people are least likely to want to repurpose - there are two things within the core that need a TCB if used (Tone and Servo).
 Plus the TCD is incredibly complicated and very hard to use.
 If you need a timer, unless you're doing very unusual things, it's not worth the learning curve to figure out that godawful timer.
 So by putting millis on that timer, even though it's not a great timer for it, we can leave the timers people are more likely to want to repurpose available.

 ### Manipulating millis timekeeping
 There are a handful of functions exposed that manipulate the timekeeping: